 F t = mv

 The above equation describes one among the two primary principles to be applied in the analysis of collision.
 According to texts in books of Physics, Impulse is defined as the change in momentum, calculated by multiplying force with time.
 Since momentum is mass multiplied by velocity, the quantity m•? v equals to change in momentum.

 You need to understand the physics behind collisions.
 The collisions are based on the laws of momentum, and the first law is described in the above equation, known as the change in impulse equation.

 The body experiences a force in a collision for a particular period of time and results in the change of momentum.
 The impact of the force acting for a particular amount of time is that the body either slows down or speeds up or changes its direction.

-The object experiences an impulse in a collision and this impulse equals to the change in momentum.
+The object experiences an impulse in a collision and this impulse is equal to the change in momentum.
 For instance, a football halfback who is running down the field and encounters a collision by a defensive back.
 The collision changes the halfback’s speed and therefore his momentum.